Issue Template

 title | Default title for the Issue | Use double quotes if it contains Chinese |

-labels | Labels for the Issue, supports multiple | Multiple labels should use brackets; if the label does not exist, it will not be displayed when creating an Issue |
+labels | Labels for the Issue, supports multiple | Add multiple labels inside brackets, if the label does not exist, it will not be displayed when creating an Issue |

 assignees | Default assignee for the Issue | Username of the assignee |

-YAML Form Template Configuration
+Form YAML Template Configuration

 Here is an example of a YAML template:

-name: Bug Report (.yaml template)
+name: Bug Report (YAML template)

 description: Report an issue to help us improve